jeredw/cavern/README.md

 frames, some places could actually use stack instead of lda/sta'ing into it, the code could be reordered to skip some jumps, the byte reverse loop could be a loop instead of repeated.

+There are a couple code paths that are not timed right so in some parts of the world the picture jumps for a few frames.
+That should be fixable with some patience.

 The sound is awful.
 Some kind of ambient music might be cool.